campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 ---

 ## Disclaimers
-* Spoilers will be kept to a minimum and major ones will be hidden with spoiler tags (hover over them to reveal the text)
+* Spoilers will be kept to a minimum, and major ones will be hidden with spoiler tags (hover over them to reveal them).
 * I completed the game and finished the many of the game's sidequests.
 This took me about 100 hours.

-## Xenoblade Chronicles 3 Punctuates Nintendo's Beloved Series
+## Introduction
 Almost 5 years after the release of *Xenoblade Chronicles 2*, *Xenoblade Chronicles 3* (henceforth referred to as "XC3", since the full name takes way too long to type!) is finally here.
-As the third game the Xenoblade Chronicles series, its director [was quoted as saying](https://nintendoeverything.com/monolith-soft-shares-xenoblade-chronicles-3-message-another-tease-of-the-future/) that this game can be considered the end of the story that started with <text-with-tooltip :tooltip="'The events of Xenoblade 1 and 2 were kicked off by Klaus, a power-hungry scientist that activated a poorly-understood technological artifact that ended up splitting the universe in two.'">Klaus' experiment,</text-with-tooltip> but not the end of the *Xenoblade* series.
+As the third game the Xenoblade Chronicles series, its director [was quoted as saying](https://nintendoeverything.com/monolith-soft-shares-xenoblade-chronicles-3-message-another-tease-of-the-future/) that this game can be considered the end of the story that started with <text-with-tooltip :tooltip="'As a latch ditch effort for humanity, Klaus activated the Conduit, kicking off Xenoblade 1 and 2.'">Klaus' experiment</text-with-tooltip>, but not the end of the *Xenoblade* series.
 In other words, "a stopping point".
 A resting place.
 A period in which the team and the fans can gather their thoughts, reflect on past experiences, and ponder where the series will go next.
 Xenoblade is not gone, but it's likely to go away for a while.

 So, as ~the conclusion~ a "stopping point" for this beloved JRPG series, how does Monolith Soft latest entry in the *Xenoblade Chronicles* series fare?

 Given that XC3 takes a minimum of [62 hours to beat](https://howlongtobeat.com/game/103825), which doesn't include the 30-40 hours of additional content, there's no way that I'd be able to answer that question in a two-page essay.
-And since [game reviewers don't need to finish games anymore](https://twitter.com/raveofravendale/status/1496533451096440838?lang=en), I'd like to offer <text-with-tooltip :tooltip="'No, I don\'t think game reviewers need to sacrifice their health to review games by a tight deadline.
-But there\'s an obvious difference between not finishing, say, Call of Duty, and a massive story-driven game like Xenoblade.'">my perspective </text-with-tooltip> as someone who has spent a *lot* of time with this game, as well both of it predecessors.
+And since [game reviewers don't need to finish games anymore](https://twitter.com/raveofravendale/status/1496533451096440838?lang=en), I'd like to offer <text-with-tooltip :tooltip="'No, I don\'t think game reviewers need to sacrifice their health to review games.
+But I would think that seeing the end of a story would be important for reviewing a story-driven game.'">my perspective</text-with-tooltip> as someone who has spent a *lot* of time with this game, as well both of it predecessors.

 So, much like XC3 itself, I'm going to take *way too long* to explain to you what I think and how I feel.
 I suppose I could consider this long review as revenge for the time I spent/enjoyed/wasted on Xenoblde Chronicles 3.
 This game is certainly a ride, but it's not necessarily a fun one from start to finish.

 Let's get started.

 ## Outstanding in Many Respects
-It goes without saying that <text-with-tooltip :tooltip="'Monolith Soft was significantly involved in Zelda: Breath of the Wild.
-I theorize that they were tapped for their expertise in open-world games, showcased excellently in Xenoblade Chronicles on the Wii.'">Monolith Soft's work on Nintendo's consoles is unparalleled</text-with-tooltip>: the environments in Xenoblade Chronicles 1 pushed Nintendo's aging Wii console to its limits, and Xenoblade Chronicles 2 offered Nintendo Switch fans a glimpse into what Nintendo's new console was capable of, upping the ante from Xenoblade 1 in many respects.
+It goes without saying that Monolith Soft's work on Nintendo's consoles is <text-with-tooltip :tooltip="'Monolith Soft was significantly involved in Zelda: Breath of the Wild.
+I theorize that they were tapped for their expertise in open-world games.'">unparalleled</text-with-tooltip>: the environments in Xenoblade Chronicles 1 pushed Nintendo's aging Wii console to its limits, and Xenoblade Chronicles 2 offered Nintendo Switch fans a glimpse into what Nintendo's new console was capable of, upping the ante from Xenoblade 1 in many respects.

 It's no surprise, then, that XC3 continues that trend.